Basic deployment options for TrueSight Operations Management

 |App Visibility portal|

-A maximum of one App Visibility portal can be assigned to BmcRealm or a tenant.
+A maximum of one App Visibility portal can be assigned to a * (default) or another tenant.
 For multiple tenants, see Service provider and tenant deployment for TrueSight Operations Management.

 |App Visibility collectors|